seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 # 9 - Difficulties, Challenges, and Lessons Learned
 This lab presented few challenges since it built off of the previous lesson.

 We learnt a lot while doing the manual test coverage (including the DU-pairs) and gained a better understanding.

+Another difficulty we faced was at first getting accustomed to the coverage tool software and initially getting it running since we have never used a coverage tool in eclipse.

+Another challenge was that the number of branches/lines/methods covered by the tool sometimes did not quite match the expefcted human coverage for the tests.
+This was remedied, however, by inspecting the code in more depth and subsequently creating more test cases.

 # 10 - Comments and Feedback